 Frequently Asked Questions

-What is scrum management tool?
+What is a scrum management tool?

 A scrum management tool is a platform that provides users with several features that will help them through managing a project.